BookHaven12/matplotlib_challenge/README.md

 This assignment showcases my ability to process complex data, perform statistical analysis, and communicate findings effectively through clear and visually engaging charts.

 ### Resources Used:
-I worked with Angel during a tutor session on the code for my graphs Xpert learning assistant to review concepts
+I worked with Angel during a tutor session on the code for my graphs, Xpert learning assistant to review concepts,
-Code from class examples for things like quartiles, outliers, and correlation used chatgpt for more indepth explanation of concepts and certain code that I labeled in my script
+Code from class examples for things like quartiles, outliers, and correlation, and used chatgpt for more indepth explanation of concepts and certain code that I labeled in my script.